-A meeting is scheduled with the GFU MSW Field Director with the agency contact and other interested agency personnel.
+A meeting is scheduled with the GFU MSW field director with the agency contact and other interested agency personnel.

-- MSW Field Director emails the agency contact the GFU MSW Field Education Manual, and the MSW Agency Profile. - Agency contact develops an practicum description and completes the MSW Agency Profile form (Appendix E) that outlines the student role and identifies an Agency Practicum Instructor.
+- MSW field director emails the agency contact the GFU MSW field manual, and the MSW Agency Profile. - Agency contact develops an internship description and completes the MSW Agency Profile form (Appendix E) that outlines the student role and identifies a field instructor.